BBB'19 Executive Committee

 Beth Stevens - As executive director of the Greenwood-Leflore County Chamber of Commerce, Beth has been an essential committee member every year since 2010 when the Chamber became the umbrella organization.
 Her involvement and leadership has been integral to the BBB’s success ever since.
 In her free time, Beth has purchased a new bike and taken up cycling with her husband!

 Richard Beattie - One of the co-founders of the BBB, Richard served as chairman of the event for its first 3 years, plus marketing director and webmaster of the event website.
 As an avid traveler, Richard has cycled on vacation trips in Russia, China and Vietnam.
-Closer to home, he has participated in five MS150 fundraiser rides for the Nat’l Multiple Sclerosis Society.
+Closer to home, he is active supporter of the Davis Phinney Foundation for Parkinson's and their mission of "helping people with Parkinson's live well today".

 Louis Holbrook - New to the committee, but not new to cycling, Louis is an avid rider and triathlete.
 This year he is taking on a variety of tasks, including merchandise design and procurement.
 Louis is a marketing analyst at Staplcotn in Greenwood and hails from St. Louis.